Volunteer opportunity posted by: Goodwill AmeriCorps Program

 X Community Outreach and Volunteer Coordination

 Performance Outcomes: Performance data will be collected through quarterly reports around the following measures (#'s are program totals):

 Output: Stipended members will support a caseload of at-risk students to increase educational attainment.
-500 of the 750 students who started the program will "complete" participation by receiving at least one hour of intervention per week for at least 6 months in the education program supported by the member.
+Members will serve a case load of 650 youth.
+Of those; 600 will successfully complete participation by receiving at least one hour of intervention per week for at least 6 months in the program supported by the member.

 Work Schedule/Working Conditions: 35 - 40 hour week - Includes some weekend and evening hours.
 Fast paced environment with various deadlines and multiple internal and external stakeholders.
 Work is performed in schools, out in the community, in government agencies, and in non-profit settings among people of all ages.
 Members will work both in an office setting; using computer, copier, fax, and general office equipment, as well as work directly with youth and community members.
 Because of the nature of the project and rural geography, personal transportation is encouraged.

 After School hours 1:00pm - 9:00pm during school year Summer hours, vacation weeks, days off from school 9:00am - 5:00pm May need to drive Club vans